nubnab/boltie/README.md

 ---

 ## Future plans
 Many features are still missing as the app is still in early development, check [enhancements](https://github.com/nubnab/boltie/issues?q=is%3Aissue%20state%3Aopen%20label%3Aenhancement) to see what is planned.
+Currently pending a full re-write to clean up code.